 Most workplace environments aren’t designed to maximise positive mental health

-The recent Deloitte ‘Mental Health and Employers’ report makes for a sobering read, finding that a sixth of workers are experiencing a mental health problem at any one time, with costs to UK employers increasing by 16% since 2017, to a massive £45 billion.
+The Deloitte ‘Mental Health and Employers’ report makes for a sobering read, finding that a sixth of workers are experiencing a mental health problem at any one time, with costs to UK employers increasing by 16% since 2017, to a massive £45 billion.
+Workplace stress is an epidemic.

 But one thing was missing: the workspaces themselves.

 Put simply, most workplace environments aren’t designed to maximise positive mental health.
-Yet this barely got a mention in the report.
+Yet office design barely got a mention in the report.

 Science shows that our environments affect our mental health and yet most workplaces have plenty of space, but no dedicated private areas for people to take five.
-Least of all a section dedicated to boosting mental wellness.
+Least of all a section dedicated to boosting mental health and employee wellbeing.

 And perhaps it’s not something you’ve considered before, after all it doesn’t get discussed much.
 We all fall into apathetic ways; this is just the way that work is.